Here are some frequently answered questions about the St. John Accelerated Math Program.

 - Independence and study skills during the Distance Learning Plan

-My child is an ‘A grade’ student, why did he not get a place in Zero Period?
+My child is an ‘A grade’ student, why did he not get a place in the Accelerated Program?

 The placement of all students has been carefully considered.
-Zero Period is for students ready to work a year or more above grade level.
+The Accelerated Program is for students ready to work a year or more above grade level.
 If a student earns A’s in 6th grade it shows mastery of the 6th grade Common Core Standards and that they are ready for the 7th grade Common Core Standards.
 The majority of students will be engaged and challenged by the 7th grade standards taught in the regular class.

-My child has been placed in Zero Period, what do I need to know?
+My child has been placed in the Accelerated Program, what do I need to know?

 What are the rules of study hall?